Treatments · ADHD & neurodivergent care

 Daniella Simas Medeiros, RP (Qualifying)

-Registered Psychotherapist (Qualifying) · Yorkville University MA Counselling Psychology
+Registered Psychotherapist (Qualifying), CRPO #19387 · Yorkville University MA Counselling Psychology

 Modalities: attachment theory, CBT, EFT, mindfulness, psychodynamic therapy, solution-focused therapy, somatic therapy.